akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

 Post actions configuration complements Transition Definition configuration.
-All configured Post Actions will be performed during transition AFTER conditions will be qualified and current Step of Workflow Item will be changed to the corresponding in the Transition.
+All configured Post Actions will be performed during transition AFTER conditions will be qualified and current Step of Workflow Item will be changed to the corresponding one (step_to option) in the Transition.

 Single Post Action configuration consists from alias of Post Action (which is a unique name of Post Action) and options (if such are required).